Ellul and Marx: A Re-Appraisal

 Thesis: There exists an overlooked affinity between the work of Jacques Ellul and post-1968 communist thought.
 Once a synthesis is performed, it provides a stronger theoretical backing for his theories of technique and revolution while providing an answer to holes in ultra-left theory.

-This is not just synthesis for synthesis' sake, as he often decried, but rather instead an argument I believe has very important implications for the project he wished to undertake.
+This is not just another attempted synthesis, but rather instead a response to the challenges put forth by him.
 In order to make this case, I will be examining Ellul's works one-by-one and reflecting on their bearing on this synthesis.

 1. The Radical Character of Christianity (section in progress)